part time cfo Archives - CFO Centre Australia

 • ensures that decisions made will benefit the long-term company goals

-• allows a company to recognise its strengths and weaknesses.
+• highlights strengths and weaknesses.

 Failing to plan is like planning to fail